Are you planning to attend graduate school?

 Entering Major as a Second-Semester Sophomore (having taken Introduction to Psychology)

-Spring: one lab course, one 300/400-level course elective outside major, cross-disciplinary study
+Spring: two 200-level content breadth courses, one psyc lab course, elective outside major, cross-disciplinary study

-Special Opportunities: directed research/field experience, peer tutor (intro, stats)
+Special Opportunities: directed research, course-related field experience, peer tutor (intro, stats)